 USGS National Geologic Map Database

 The USGS maintains a database of geoscience-related maps called the National Geologic Map Database (NGMDB).
 The Oklahoma Geological Survey has entered many maps of Oklahoma, published both by the OGS and by other agencies, into this database.
-Our goal is to update to the present records of Oklahoma maps in the database and then to continually enter records of new Oklahoma maps as they are made.
-If you have a published geologic map of an area within Oklahoma that is not yet entered into the NGMDB, please contact Russell Standridge.
+We strive to keep the NGMDB up-to-date for all Oklahoma geologic map publications.
+If you have a published geologic map of an area within Oklahoma that is not yet entered into the NGMDB, please contact Stacey Evans.